ArnavBalyan/Smart-India-Hackathon-2020-Finale/README.md

  * 4 APIs
  * 2 Mobile Applications
  * Privacy Policy
- * Routes to the Backend Database and our Dashboards.
+ * Routes to the Backend Database and our Dashboards. <br>

 The Flask application is deployed behind a uWSGI server for production scale along with Restful APIs which serve json data to the hardware.